aj4ayushjain/Read-Count-System/README.md

 # Directory Structure and Files

-  1.Project dir
+  1. Project/
    - `models.py` - Declare database models for interaction in this file
    - `__init__.py` - Application initialization and configuration
    - `main.py` - Logic of the application for browsing after signup/login
    - `auth.py` - Signup and login of the user
    - `books.py` - Model for creating dynamic table(book/story)
+  2. `wsgi.py` - File to be used for wsgi deployment

 # Future Advancements
 ----------------------------------------------------------------------------